 TEXAS (Houston & Dallas)

-We are happy to provide our services in a private residency or Airbnb in a market that permits gathering in the event a venue or location is closed or unavailable due to Coronavirus.
+We are happy to provide our services in a private residence or Airbnb in a destination!
+Travel fees may apply.

 If you have any questions regarding the status of a marriage license bureaus in any of our markets, please refer to this post.

 If you have any questions or concerns, please email your Customer Experience Manager!
 Not sure who that is?
 See below:

 - Colorado, Sedona, Las Vegas, Boise, Sun Valley, Stanley – Coby | email@example.com

 - San Diego, San Francisco, Big Sur, Lake Tahoe, Hawaii, Portland, Seattle – Keely | firstname.lastname@example.org

 - New York City, Cincinnati, Chicago, Washington D.C., Nashville, Gatlinburg, Asheville – Kimberli | email@example.com

 - New Orleans, Savannah, Atlanta, Orlando, Miami, St. Augustine, Key West, Houston, Dallas, Austin | Karin – firstname.lastname@example.org